-Satisfies the criteria for a Grade 3 event and complies with the ISAF Standard Guidelines for Grade 1 and Grade 2 Match Racing events as produced by the Match Racing Committee in consultation with the Race Officials Committee.
+Satisfies the criteria for a Grade 3 event and complies with the World Sailing Standard Guidelines for Grade 1 and Grade 2 Match Racing events as produced by the Match Racing Sub-committee in consultation with the Race Officials Committee.
 In addition, the event shall meet the following requirements (O = Open, W = Women):

-Event Grade Description 2 - 0 1-0 2 - W 1 - W Competitors Skippers - only top 12 minimum total points ( See 50 120 35 80 below) Skippers - max % from host MNA 60% 40% 60% 40% Skippers - max % from same MNA except host.
-40% 30% 40% 30% Skippers - max % from host continent (except for Continental Championships) 100% 85% 100% 85% Skippers - max % from host continent for Continental Championships 100% 100% 100% 100% No of skippers to be invited from a qualifying event specified in the Notice of Race (max. grading of qualifying event is Grade 3) 1 2 1 2 Boats General Minimum number of boats ( See below) 6 6 6 6 Minimum overall length (metres) 6.8 6.8 5.9 5.9 Boats - Provided by organizing authority Breakdown/spare service on the water Organization Format scheduled to include round robins and knock out semi-finals and finals Quarter finals may be round robin (preferred) or knock- out Knock out rounds to be scheduled to be the first to win minimum number of races 2 3 2 3 Days of scheduled racing 4 3 4 Min. number of scheduled practice hours per competitor 2 2 2 2 Min. number of International Umpires - per match # 1 1 1 1 International Jury required R Yes R Yes
+Event G Grade Description 2 - 0 1-0 2 - W 1 - W Competitors Skippers - only top 12 minimum total points ( and 50 100 35 70 see below) Skippers - max % from host MNA 60% 40% 60% 40% Skippers - max % from same MNA except host.
+40% 30% 40% 30% Skippers - max % from host continent (except for Continental Championships) 100% 85% 100% 85% Skippers - max % from host continent for Continental Championships 100% 100% 100% 100% No of skippers to be invited from a qualifying event specified in the Notice of Race (max. grading of qualifying event is Grade 3) 1 2 1 2 Boats General Minimum number of boats ( See below) 6 6 6 6 Minimum overall length (metres) 6.8 6.8 5.9 5.9 Boats - Provided by organizing authority Breakdown/spare service on the water Organization Format scheduled to include round robins and knock out semi-finals and finals Quarter finals may be round robin (preferred) or knock- out Knock out rounds to be scheduled to be the first to win minimum number of races 2 3 2 3 Days of scheduled racing 3 4 3 4 Min. number of scheduled practice hours per competitor 2 2 2 2 Min. number of International Umpires - per match # 1 1 1 1 International Jury required R Yes R Yes

-\ Recommended

-\\ For Grade 1 and 2 events the minimum number of boats should be 50% of the number of skippers.
+- \ Recommended - \\ For Grade 1 and 2 events the minimum number of boats should be 50% of the number of skippers. - \\\ Skipper total points requirement for not apply for Grade 2 continental championships.

-For Grade 1 Open and Women's events Umpires shall be appointed by ISAF.
-For details please see ISAF Regulation 25.8.10.
-Please e-mail umpires@isaf.com for information
+Only Member National Authorities of that specific Continental Association may participate in such Grade 2 continental championships. - For Grade 1 Open and Women's events Umpires shall be appointed by World Sailing.
+For details please see World Sailing Regulation 25.8.10.
+Please e-mail competitions@sailing.org for information

-\ As ISAF ranking list 4 months before the first day of the event:
+\ As World Sailing ranking list 4 months before the first day of the event: